brainless-coder/Namaste-React/Readme.md

 - React dev tools me apne pas profiler hota hai, usse on karke fir hum jo chahe karo, uske baad stop karne ke baad hum har chij dekh sakte hai, like kis component ne load hone me kitna time lgaya ye sab, konsa component slow chal rha h, and apne app ko uss hisab se dekh ke optimise kar sakte hai

+React context allows us to pass down and use (consume) data in whatever component we need in our React app without using props.
+- React context helps us avoid the problem of props drilling. jhape jyada props drilling ho rha hai, whape hum react context ka use karte hai
+- context unhi ke liye use karo, jinhe tum jyada change nhi kar rhe ho, context is just like a global variable in our app.
 - suppose hamare pas koi aisa information jo hamme app me har jagah chahiye, to whape hum props drilling nhi kar sakte, we need to store that data in some central place.
 - We can use localstorage for that, but updating the localstorage is a costly operation, that's why we will no do that.
 - We will use react context for storing the data in the central place.
+Data should be placed on React context that does not need to be updated often.
 - state, props ye sab jo hote hai, they are tied to a component, but jo apna context hai, wo kisi bhi component se tied nhi hota hai, wo saare components se independent hota hai, to usse app me khipe bhi use kar sakte hai.
 - aisa data jo haame app me alag alag jagah use hoga, uske liye context ka use karte hai hum.
 - It stores data in a central place.